dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-14-1.md

 ### Resolution

-To determine if your Snapshot table is affected by this issue, you can run a query to find "stuck" records.
+To determine if your Snapshot <Term id="table" /> is affected by this issue, you can run a query to find "stuck" records.
 These "stuck" records:
  - Are the most recent records for a given `unique_key` in the snapshot
  - Have a value for both `dbt_valid_from` and `dbt_valid_to`